pooltogether/current-pool-data/README.md

 ###### Note:

-Since anyone and their dog can create a pool the `contractAddresses` array contains only community approved pool addresses.
+Since anyone can create a pool the `contractAddresses` array contains only community approved pool addresses.

 This doesn't publish every pool address available, you'll want to use one of the subgraphs for that:
 (eg. https://thegraph.com/explorer/subgraph/pooltogether/rinkeby-staging-v3)